Everest Rapid Expedition

 Day 17: Descend Back to Base Camp

 We descend from Camp 2 back to base camp, retracing our steps through the rugged terrain.
 The descent is challenging but necessary for recovery and preparation for the final summit push.
 Returning to base camp allows us to rest, hydrate, and regain our strength.
-The familiar environment of base camp provides a sense of comfort and motivation as we prepare for the final stages of our expedition.
+The familiar environment of the base camp provides a sense of comfort and motivation as we prepare for the final stages of our expedition.
 This day is crucial for ensuring we are physically and mentally ready for the summit attempt.

 Day 18: Rest Day in Base Camp